 - Soy protein isolate.
 This type of soybean protein contains none of the carbohydrates or fiber found in soybean meal.
 This ingredient is the most concentrated source of soy protein and is highly digestible by dogs.

 From a nutritional standpoint, soy can provide a good source of digestible amino acids for pets.
-While some dogs may have sensitivities or allergies to soy products and should opt for soy-free dog food and treats, for many others, it is a viable ingredient in pet food.
+While some dogs may have sensitivities or allergies to soy products and should opt for soy-free dog food and treats, for many others, it is a viable ingredient.